sparna-git/rdf2xls/README.md

 # rdf2xls : seriaze RDF graphs into tabular Excel files

-## What is this ?

-This utility serializes an RDF graph file into different tabs of an Excel spreadsheet, based on a SHACL specification.
+This utility _serializes an RDF graph file into an Excel spreadsheet, based on a SHACL specification_.
 The Excel file can be converted back to RDF using the [xls2rdf](https://xls2rdf.sparna.fr) utility.

 This tool aims at supporting the following workflow:

 1. RDF data
 2. Transform to Excel using rdf2xls
 3. Human review or correction of the Excel file
 4. Serialize back to RDF using rdf2xls

 In particular, it is used at [Sparna](https://sparna.fr) for the following task:

 1. Analyze an RDF dataset using the [SHACL generation algorithm of SHACL Play](https://shacl-play.sparna.fr/play/generate#documentation), to produce a SHACL analysis of the dataset
 2. Transform the SHACL profile into an Excel spreadsheet
 3. Review, adjust as necessary, maybe to produce a [Sparnatural configuration file](https://docs.sparnatural.eu/SHACL-based-configuration.html)
 4. Transform back into RDF

 ## Example